-Arizona will identify the lowest-performing five percent of all schools receiving Title I, Part A funds as Comprehensive Support and Improvement Schools for low achievement beginning in 2017-18.
-Arizona will identify all high schools in the state that graduate less than two-thirds of their students as Comprehensive Support and Improvement -low graduation rate schools beginning in 2018-19.
+Arizona will identify the lowest-performing five percent of all schools receiving Title I, Part A funds as Comprehensive Support and Improvement Schools for low achievement in 2017-18.
+Arizona will identify all high schools in the state that graduate less than two-thirds of their students as Comprehensive Support and Improvement -low graduation rate schools in 2018-19.
+New schools will be identified every three years.